 A/B testing is the practice of comparing multiple variations of elements on your webpage at a time and picking out the best.
-A/B tests can be performed at different levels- you can test different colors of the CTA button, change in the headlines, etc. By displaying such variations of your website, you can see which one attracts more interaction and conversions from your visitors.
+You can perform A/B tests at different levels- you can test different colours of the CTA button, change the headlines, etc. By displaying such variations of your website, you can see which one attracts more interaction and conversions from your visitors.

 Conversions happen when your website visitors perform an action on your website.
 An action could be buying from your website, filling up the subscription form present on your website, or any other action you want your visitors to take.